UMM-CSci-3601-S21/it-3-geduk/DEPLOYMENT.md

 ## Common tasks

 Do all of these from within the base directory of the repo.
+You can navigate to the base directory using console command `cd ~/`

 ### Resetting the database